-We could create a list twice the size of this with ease, but we try to strict this article to the best twenty movies every man must watch.
+We could create a list twice the size of this with ease, but we try to restrict this article to the best twenty movies every man must watch.
 We are currently working on the following article, where we list another twenty iconic films.
 Stay tuned for that.
-Now, enjoy the first twenty masterpieces.
+Now, enjoy the first twenty movies every man should watch.

 1. The Wolf of the Wall Street, 2013